• Email

 Single Rise

-When making gluten-free yeasted dough, you want to encourage trapping as much air into the rise as possible.
-For that reason, we shape the bagels before the rise so we don't disturb that beautiful rise later.
+We shape the bagels before the rise so we don't disturb that beautiful rise later.
 Let them rise, covered, for 60-90 minutes in a warm place (I use the proof setting on my oven).

 Water Bath

 Don't skip this step.
 Just before the bagels are done rising, prepare a boiling water bath with honey.
-This gives them that brown sheet and thickens the crust, giving it the classic bagel chewiness.
+This gives them that brown shine and thickens the crust, giving it the classic bagel chewiness.
 While the oven preheats, boil the bagels in batches for just 1 minute per side.
 Transfer the boiled bagels back to a parchment-lined baking sheet.

 Egg White Brush & Toppings